metapensiero/metapensiero.signal/doc/intro.rst

 want to check for this situation in the wrapper and immediately notify the late callback if it's the case.

-The system offers a facility for doing exactly that using ``Signal``'s internal machinery, so handling possible coroutines by appending them to the on-going transaction.
 The ``connect`` and ``disconnect`` wrappers parameter of the preceding example have another member, a function ``notify()`` that will take the callback as first argument, and then any other argument that will be passed to the handler.
 So, let's see and example:

 .. code:: python